ACK-J/XSS-Canary-Callback/README.md

 # XSS Canary Callback WebServer

 A lightweight Flask application designed to log and display XSS Canary alerts in a real‑time dashboard.
-This repo is compatible with the canary code found at https://xsscanary.com.

 Please reference the [Black Hills Information Security blog post](https://www.blackhillsinfosec.com/alerting-on-xss-exploits/) to learn more.